FMC Corporation (FMC) Shares Tumble 33% After Inventory Destocking Continues – Hagens Berman

 One analyst reportedly wrote in a note to clients that “FMC had previously indicated channel destocking was coming to an end, and we believe most investors were looking for mid-teens EBITDA growth next year on improving volumes and lower fixed costs.”

-These results have prompted shareholder rights firm to commence an investigation into potential violations of the U.S. securities laws.
+These results have prompted shareholder rights firm Hagens Berman to commence an investigation into potential violations of the U.S. securities laws.

 Whistleblowers: Persons with non-public information regarding FMC should consider their options to help in the investigation or take advantage of the SEC Whistleblower program.
 Under the new program, whistleblowers who provide original information may receive rewards totaling up to 30 percent of any successful recovery made by the SEC.
 For more information, call Reed Kathrein at 844-916-0895 or email FMC@hbsslaw.com.